|

 Firewall is enabled.

+1.0 Gbps speed is not established.
 UDP packet size exceeds the maximum value allowed by your network configuration.
 The computer/network card/cabling has an intermittent hardware issue. |

 Disable the Windows Firewall or any additional third party firewall on the NIC connected to the camera.

+Check the connection speed in the status dialog of your network adapter.
+If it is less than 1 Gbps, verify the settings and specifications of the NIC and network switch.
 Configure your network adapter for Jumbo frames.
-If Jumbo option is not available for your NIC, reduce the packet size in ActiveGige down to 1500.
+If Jumbo option is not available for your NIC, set the packet size in the Format to 1500.
 Replace the cable or try to run the camera/software on a different system. |

 The video is corrupted (frames are broken into parts, or synchronization is lost).
 Some video formats and frame rates do not work.